Ninja Sentai Kakuranger: Kakurangers

-26 years old, descendant of Sarutobi Sasuke.
-The team's agile second-in-command.
+The 26 year old descendant of Sarutobi Sasuke and the team's agile second-in-command.
 He is a dirty-minded, reckless hothead whose faults are outweighed by being good-hearted and loyal.
 While looking for his Shinobi Scroll, Sasuke's time with Reika allows him to gain a resolve to protect all life on Earth from the Youkai.
 He has a little cousin named Kosuke.
-He corresponds to Sun Wukong of Saiyuki.
+He corresponds to Sun Wukong.

-During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Sasuke travels all over Japan and helps good Youkai live in human society.
+During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Sasuke travels all over Japan to help good Youkai live in human society.

-Sasuke is portrayed by Teruaki Ogawa (小川 輝晃, Ogawa Teruaki).